TensorKartDev/Agents/README.md

 Each scenario boils down to adding new tool factories and swapping configs, so you can keep a single orchestration core across very different domains.

+### Firmware tooling integrations (real tools)

+The firmware workflow now executes real binaries instead of mocked responses.
+The tools call `binwalk`, `file`, `readelf`/`objdump`, `strings`, and `ripgrep` directly.
+To use them:

+1. Install dependencies (`binwalk`, `ripgrep`, `binutils` for `readelf`/`objdump`, and `file`).
+   - macOS (Homebrew): `brew install binwalk ripgrep binutils`
+   - Debian/Ubuntu: `sudo apt-get update && sudo apt-get install -y binwalk ripgrep binutils file`
+   - Fedora/RHEL: `sudo dnf install binwalk ripgrep binutils file`
+   - Windows: use WSL with the Debian commands above or install the packages via winget/chocolatey where available.
+2. Update `examples/configs/firmware_workflow.yaml` to point each task’s `path` at your firmware image (replace `/path/to/firmware.bin`).
+3. Set `extract: true` where you want Binwalk carving and adjust `output_dir` to control where artifacts are written.

+Outputs include real stdout/stderr from the commands.
+If a dependency is missing or the path is invalid, the tool surfaces the error instead of fabricating a result.

 ## Engines & Microsoft Autogen integration

 By default `agentic run` executes tasks through the Microsoft Agent Framework (Autogen) and calls your Ollama models as the LLM backend.
 The YAML-defined tools are registered as Autogen functions, so the planner automatically decides when to invoke them.
 Force an engine explicitly with: